2022 Philippine presidential election: Carlos Serapio (Katipunan)

-Serapio, Magondato's running mate, said that he would push for federalism in the Philippines if he won.
+Carlos Serapio, Magondato's running mate, said that he would push for federalism in the Philippines if he won.

 Bongbong Marcos (PFP)

 On October 5, 2021, Marcos announced his presidential candidacy.
 Initially nominated by four parties, Marcos chose to run under the Partido Federal ng Pilipinas.
 He resigned from the Nacionalista Party and was sworn in as the PFP chairman the same day.
 Marcos ultimately filed his presidential candidacy under the PFP on October 6.

 Marcos faced seven petitions against his bid.
 The electoral commission dismissed the petition declaring him a nuisance candidate in early December.
 They also dismissed another petition which claims that the real Bongbong Marcos had died decades earlier, and that an impostor had taken his place.
 The consolidated disqualification case against him was dismissed on February 10, 2022, although one of the petitioners have filed a motion for reconsideration.
 The last petition against his candidacy was dismissed on April 20, 2022.

 His platform is centered on uniting the country, emphasizing the need for unity to recover from the pandemic.
-If elected, he promised to prioritize job creation, infrastructure development, modernization of the agricultural and industrial sectors, improving healthcare, and support for small and medium-sized enterprises.
+If elected, he promised to prioritize job creation, infrastructure development, modernization of the agricultural and industrial sectors, improving healthcare, lower price of rice to ₱20.00 per kilogram and support for small and medium-sized enterprises.
 He also promised to continue President Duterte's policies.